 But Rogoff isn't enthusiastic about that tactic.

-"Interest rates can change like the weather; they change very suddenly," he says, "You can't get your debt levels down suddenly."
+"Interest rates can change like the weather; they change very suddenly," he says.
+"You can't get your debt levels down suddenly."

-Rather than pushing for fiscal stimulus, which would involve injecting money directly into the economy, he would like to see the Federal Reserve promote inflation, for example by buying treasury bonds.
+To Rogoff, quickly injecting more money into an ailing economy isn't a long-term solution.
+He would like to see the Federal Reserve promote inflation, for example by buying treasury bonds.

 "Frankly this is a once in a 75- or 100-year situation when having a bit of extra inflation would be just what the doctor ordered," he says.

 But that's a non-starter at a time when politicians and economists live in fear of inflation.